Nicaragua national football team

 Due to American influence throughout the country's history, baseball has more of a following as both a pursuit and spectator event in Nicaragua than football.

 History

 Nicaragua traveled to El Salvador for their first ever international, losing 9–0 to the hosts on 1 May 1929.
 They did not play another match for over twelve years, until the qualifying group for the 1941 CCCF Championship in Costa Rica.
 They lost all 4 games: 7–2 to the hosts Costa Rica on 10 May, 8–0 to El Salvador on 13 May, 9–1 to the Netherlands Antilles on 15 May and 5–2 to Panama on 18 May.
 Therefore, Nicaragua finished bottom of the group and did not make the final group.

 Recent times

 After qualifying for the 2019 Gold Cup on the back of finishing ninth in Nations League qualifying, they would go on to finish bottom of the group with losses to Costa Rica, Haiti and Bermuda.

-Schedule and results
+Nicaragua qualified directly for the 2023 Gold Cup and was promoted to Nations League A as group winners in Nations League B but was disqualified on 12 June 2023 for fielding an ineligible player.
+As a result, they were replaced in the Gold Cup and League A by Trinidad and Tobago, who was the best second-place team overall in League B and must stay in Nations League B.